 So I hope this post has made you clearer on what is a writer’s platform and why you should start building one if you’re a nonfiction writer looking to get published.
 If you want to learn the basics of setting up your digital platform quickly and easily, I’m running a LIVE Q+A call next week as part of my NEW Digital Foundations for Writers bundle.
 This bundle walks you through setting up your writer’s website, your email newsletter, your social media channels and your blog and it’s specifically for nonfiction writers wanting a traditional book deal.

-Get my eyes on your work and your questions answered if you hop in before April 27!
 I love teaching this stuff because it’s so empowering to see writers transform from thinking they must get published in the New York Times or they’ll never get a book deal.
 We have a lot of power to get our work out there – it just takes knowing a few tricks of the (google) trade and setting things up correctly from the start!